-Figure 3.6 shows latitudinal distributions of the mole fractions of CO_2 in January, April, July and October 2012, from sites marked with an asterisk in Plate 3.1.
-In latitudes north of $30^{\circ}N$, the mole fractions increased towards higher latitudes in January and April, and decreased towards higher latitudes in July, corresponding to the large seasonal variations in northern high and mid-latitudes, variations associated with activities of the terrestrial biosphere.
+Figure 3.6 shows latitudinal distributions of the mole fractions of CO_2 in January, April, July and October 2013, from sites marked with an asterisk in Plate 3.1.
+In latitudes north of 30°N, the mole fractions increased towards higher latitudes in January and April, and decreased towards higher latitudes in July, corresponding to the large seasonal variations in northern high and mid-latitudes, variations associated with activities of the terrestrial biosphere.

-It can be noticed that during seasonal maximum many stations of the Northern Hemisphere observed monthly mean CO2 mole fractions above the "symbolic" threshold of 400 ppm.
+It can be seen that during periods of seasonal maximum many stations in the Northern Hemisphere observed monthly mean CO2 mole fractions above the "symbolic" threshold of 400 ppm.

-Fig. 3.6 Latitudinal distributions of the monthly mean mole fractions of CO2 in January, April, July and October 2012.
+Fig. 3.6 Latitudinal distributions of the monthly mean mole fractions of CO2 in January, April, July and October 2013.